akka/akka/akka-docs/rst/java/logging.rst

 Auxiliary remote logging options
 --------------------------------

-If you want to see all messages that are sent through remoting at DEBUG log level:
-(This is logged as they are sent by the transport layer, not by the Actor)
+If you want to see all messages that are sent through remoting at DEBUG log level, use the following config option.
+Note that this logs the messages as they are sent by the transport layer, not by an actor.

 .. code-block:: ruby